nehemiaobati/codeigniter/documentation.md

 **Part V: Documentation Maintenance Guide**

-**15. A Guide for the Project Owner**
+**14. A Guide for the Project Owner**

-This section serves as the standard operating procedure (SOP) for maintaining this project's documentation.
-Its purpose is to ensure accuracy, consistency, and longevity, whether updates are performed by you or an AI assistant.

-**15.1.
+14.1.
+The Philosophy of Living Documentation
+14.2.
+Your Role vs. the AI's Role
+14.3.
+The Documentation Update Workflow
+14.4.
+Procedure: How to Review the Codebase for Changes 14.5.
+Procedure: Updating the Changelog and Managing Releases

+**14.1.
 The Philosophy of Living Documentation**

 Treat this documentation as a core part of the codebase.
 It should evolve in lockstep with every feature change, bug fix, or architectural adjustment.
 An undocumented change is an incomplete change.
 The goal is to ensure that a new developer, or you in six months, can understand the _what_, _how_, and _why_ of the system just by reading this document.

-**15.2.
+**14.2.
 Your Role vs. the AI's Role**

 - **The AI's Role (Efficiency & Accuracy):** The AI is the primary documentation writer.
 It excels at systematically analyzing code changes (`git diff`), identifying affected components, and generating accurate, detailed descriptions based on the established structure.
 It is responsible for the heavy lifting of drafting content.
 - **Your Role (Clarity & Context):** Your role is that of an editor and strategist.
 You review the AI-generated content for clarity, human readability, and high-level context that the code alone cannot provide.
 You ensure the "why" behind a change is captured, not just the "what."

-**15.3.
+**14.3.
 The Documentation Update Workflow**

 This workflow applies to any code changes committed to the main branch.